vartikajn07/witeboard/README.md

 ```bash
 npm install --legacy-peer-deps
 ```
+## Deployment:
-This application is deployed on Render:
+This application is deployed on Render

 Check here: [https://witeboard.onrender.com/](https://witeboard.onrender.com/)

 Note- Render requires payment credentials after inactivity and has put some restrictions on the whiteboard application.